 When you generate more money it can be tempting to just blow it.
 Since you’ve been working harder, maybe you want to have something to show for your efforts.
-If you’re unsure where you should put the extra money and don’t want to make a misstep, instead of playing eeny, meeny, miny, moe or shooting from the hip with your financial goals, you might want to stop guessing in the moment.
+Let’s say you’re unsure where you should put the extra money and don’t want to make a misstep.
+Instead of shooting from the hip with your savings goals, you might want to stop guessing in the moment.

 Roger Wohlner, an advisor based in Arlington Heights, IL., who writes at The Chicago Financial Planner agrees that the best thing here, as mentioned, is to have targets for your important “buckets” such as college, retirement, etc. He adds, “If some extra money pops up you could spread it proportionately over these accounts or focus on area(s) where you might have a shortfall.”